Home

 First, you somatotype is not genetically determined.

-If you're a mesomorph, you probably do something physical.
+If you're a meso, you probably do something physical.
 If you happen to be an endomorph, and put on weight easily, you might eat a lot or hang out with people who are also fat.

 Whatever body type you are, there are both nature and nurture factors that led you to that body type.
 Not pure genetics, and not pure bad (or good) habits.